 Explore The Botanical Gardens

 No matter where in the world the Botanic Gardens are always beautiful and Wellington is no exception.
 On a sunny day in winter enjoying the Botanic Gardens is a lovely to spend an afternoon.
 As I mentioned before you’ll find the cable car museum, an array of flower displays, playgrounds for the kids and glorious views of the city.
-Even if the cable car or museum aren’t high on your to do list, make sure you head over to them because the view is wonderful from next to the station.
-There’s also a cafe for a tea and cake too!
+Even if the cable car or museum isn’t high on your to-do list, make sure you head over to them because the view is wonderful from next to the station.
+There’s also a cafe for tea and cake too!

 If you’re freedom camping in Wellington in winter then you can also find some free hot showers in the Botanic Gardens too which can always come in handy – it’s a little too cold for beach showers during the winter months!

 Wellington is an amazing city.
 It’s full of culture, food, friendly people and just has an all-round cool vibe to it.
 We fell for the city on our first day here and it was chucking it down which says something!
 This list is by no means exhaustive at all but I hope it gives you some inspiration for finding things to do in Wellington in winter especially those indoor activities!

 What is the Weather like in Wellington in Winter?